bottlepy/bottle/docs/tutorial.rst

     As mentioned above, Python dictionaries (or subclasses thereof) are automatically transformed into JSON strings and returned to the browser with the ``Content-Type`` header set to ``application/json``.
 This makes it easy to implement json-based APIs.
 Data formats other than json are supported too.
 See the :ref:`tutorial-output-filter` to learn more.

 Empty Strings, ``False``, ``None`` or other non-true values:
-    These produce an empty output with ``Content-Length`` header set to 0.
+    These produce an empty output with the ``Content-Length`` header set to 0.

 Unicode strings
     Unicode strings (or iterables yielding unicode strings) are automatically encoded with the codec specified in the ``Content-Type`` header (utf8 by default) and then treated as normal byte strings (see below).